Mission San Luis Rey de Francia: American era

 With secularization of the mission in 1834, no religious services were held and the Luiseño were left behind by the fleeing Franciscan padres.
 The Mission's religious services restarted in 1893, when two Mexican priests were given permission to restore the Mission as a Franciscan college.
 Father Joseph O'Keefe was assigned as an interpreter for the monks.
 It was he who began to restore the old Mission in 1895.
 The cuadrángulo (quadrangle) and church were completed in 1905.
 San Luis Rey College was opened as a seminary in 1950, but closed in 1969.

-Episodes 2, 3, 4 and 12 of the Disney-produced Zorro TV series include scenes filmed in 1957 at San Luis Rey, which doubled for the Mission of San Gabriel; Disney added a skull and crossbones to the cemetery entrance.
+Episodes 2, 3, 4 and 12 of the Disney-produced Zorro TV series include scenes filmed in 1957 at San Luis Rey, which doubled for the Mission of San Gabriel.
+Disney added a skull and crossbones to the cemetery entrance.

-In 1998, Sir Gilbert Levine led members of the Los Angeles Philharmonic and, with the special permission of Pope John Paul II, the ancient Cappella Giulia Choir of St. Peter's Basilica, in a series of concerts to commemorate the 200th anniversary of the founding of the mission.
-These festival concerts constituted the first-ever visit of this 500-year-old choir to the Western Hemisphere.
-The concerts were broadcast on NPR's Performance Today.
+In 1998, Gilbert Levine led members of the Los Angeles Philharmonic and, with the special permission of Pope John Paul II, the ancient Cappella Giulia Choir of St. Peter's Basilica, the first-ever visit of this 500-year-old choir to the Western Hemisphere, in a series of concerts to commemorate the 200th anniversary of the founding of the mission, broadcast on NPR's Performance Today.
 In February 2013, the seismic retrofitting was completed.

 Today, Mission San Luis Rey de Francia is a working mission, cared for by the people who belong to the parish, with ongoing restoration projects.
 Mission San Luis Rey has a Museum, Visitors' Center, Retreat Center, gardens with the historic Pepper Tree, and the original small cemetery.